 Abarim Publications' online Biblical Greek Dictionary

 The noun καρπος (karpos) means fruit, but has a slightly broader compass than the word fruit does in English.
-It derives from a very old root that also gave rise to our English words carpet, excerpt and the verbal element "carp" in words such as carpology (the biology of fruits and seeds) and mericarp (a particular portion of a fruit).
-Our noun also corresponds to the Latin verb carpo, from whence we have the familiar aphorism carpe diem, or pluck the day.
+It derives from a very old root that also gave rise to our English words "carpet", "excerpt" and the verbal element "carp" in words such as "carpology" (the biology of fruits and seeds) and "mericarp" (a particular portion of a fruit).
+Our noun also resulted in the name of the abundantly fruitful fish, the carp, and corresponds to the Latin verb carpo, from whence we have the familiar aphorism carpe diem, or pluck the day.

 The ultimate meaning of the word καρπος (karpos) does not appear to emphasize the mere production of fruits ex nihilo, but rather the return on an investment (namely seeds and labor).
 In Greek the word for wrist is also καρπος (karpos), and although it is probably a whole different word, it was probably derived from a root that means to turn around (Liddell and Scott, An Intermediate Greek-English Lexicon).